hdmf-dev/hdmf/docs/source/overview_software_architecture.rst

 .. figure:: figures/software_architecture_concepts.*
    :width: 100%
-   :alt: PyNWB Software Architecture Concepts
+   :alt: HDMF Software Architecture Concepts

-   Overview of the main concepts/classes in PyNWB and their location in the overall software architecture (click to enlarge).
+   Overview of the main concepts/classes in HDMF and their location in the overall software architecture (click to enlarge).

 Container
 ^^^^^^^^^

 * In memory objects
 * Interface for (most) applications
-* Like a table row
+* Similar to a table row
-* PyNWB has many of these -- one for each neurodata_type in the NWB schema.
-PyNWB organizes the containers into a set of modules based on their primary application (e.g., ophys for optophysiology):

-   * :py:class:`pynwb.base`, :py:class:`pynwb.file`
-   * :py:class:`pynwb.ecephys`
-   * :py:class:`pynwb.ophys`
-   * :py:class:`pynwb.icephys`
-   * :py:class:`pynwb.ogen`
+* HDMF does not provide these.
+They are left for standards developers to define how users interact with data.
+* There are two Container base classes:

+   * :py:class:`~hdmf.container.Container` - represents a collection of objects
+   * :py:class:`~hdmf.container.Data` - represents data

-   * :py:class:`pynwb.behavior`
+* **Main Module:** :py:class:`hdmf.container`

 Builder
 ^^^^^^^